dokku-alt/dokku-alt/README.md

 ## TLS support

 Dokku provides easy TLS support from the box.
 To enable TLS connection to your application, copy the `.crt` and `.key` files into the `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
 Redeployment of the application will be needed to apply TLS configuration.
 Once it is redeployed, the application will be accessible by `https://` (redirection from `http://` is applied as well).

+## TLS support (BETA)

+Dokku-alt extends this even further by allowing you to use command line interface for certificates:

+    ssl:generate <app>                              Generate certificate signing request for an APP ssl:certificate <app>                           Pipe signed certifcate with all intermediates for an APP ssl:forget <app>                                Wipes certificate for an APP ssl:info <app>                                  Show info about certifcate and certificate request ssl:key <app>                                   Pipe private key for an APP

+First use: `dokku ssl:generate myapp` to generate certificate signing request (CSR).
+At the end of process you will receive `BEGIN CERTIFICATE REQUEST` which you can ten copy-n-paste to your SSL signer (ie. http://startssl.com).

+When you receive your signed certificate pipe it with **ALL INTERMEDIATES** to `dokku ssl:certificate myapp`.
+If done correctly you have SSL enabled for your site.

+    cat mycert.pem intermediate.pem ca.pem | dokku ssl:certificate myapp

+If it happens that you have already created certificate you can use it, by piping your **UNENCRYPTED** your certificate and your private key:

+    cat mycert.pem intermediate.pem ca.pem | dokku ssl:certificate myapp
+    cat mycert.key | dokku ssl:key myapp

+To view asigned certificate:

+    dokku ssl:info myapp

 ## dokkurc Configuration